Nicola Sturgeon: 2004 SNP leadership election

 On 22 June 2004, John Swinney resigned as Leader of the SNP following poor results in the European Parliament election.
-His then-depute, Roseanna Cunningham, immediately announced her intention to stand for the leadership.
-The previous leader, Alex Salmond, announced at the time that he would not stand.
-On 24 June 2004, Sturgeon announced that she would also be a candidate in the forthcoming election for the leadership, with Kenny MacAskill as her running mate.
+His then-depute, Roseanna Cunningham, immediately stood for the leadership.
+The previous leader, Alex Salmond, at the time refused to stand.
+On 24 June 2004, Sturgeon also entered the leadership contest, with Kenny MacAskill as her running mate.
 The political columnist Iain Macwhirter declared that while she "didn't inspire great warmth", she was "quick on her feet, lacks any ideological baggage and has real determination – unlike...
 Roseanna Cunningham".

-However, once Cunningham emerged as the favourite to win, Salmond announced his intention to stand for the leadership; Sturgeon subsequently withdrew from the contest and declared her support for Salmond, standing instead as his running mate for the depute leadership.
+However, once Cunningham emerged as the favourite to win, Salmond entered the contest and Sturgeon subsequently withdrew from the contest and declared her support for Salmond, standing instead as his running mate for the depute leadership.
 It was reported that Salmond had privately supported Sturgeon in her leadership bid, but decided to run for the position himself as it became apparent she was unlikely to beat Cunningham.
 The majority of the SNP hierarchy lent their support to the Salmond–Sturgeon bid for the leadership, although MSP Alex Neil backed Salmond as leader, but refused to endorse Sturgeon as depute.

-The results of the leadership contest were announced on 3 September 2004, with Salmond and Sturgeon elected as Leader and Depute Leader respectively.
+On 3 September 2004, the leadership contest resulted in Salmond and Sturgeon elected as Leader and Depute Leader respectively.
 As Salmond was still an MP in the House of Commons, Sturgeon led the SNP at the Scottish Parliament until the 2007 election, when Salmond was elected as an MSP.